SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

    Shanghai,China,121.4667,31.1667
    Sao Paulo,Brazil,-46.6339,-23.5504

-Both an english and a spanish verion are provided in "@DATADIR@/sceewlog/world_cities_english.csv" and "@DATADIR@/sceewlog/world_cities_spanish.csv".
+Both an english and a spanish version are provided in "@DATADIR@/sceewlog/world_cities_english.csv" and "@DATADIR@/sceewlog/world_cities_spanish.csv".